tecracer-chef/chef-raketasks/README.md

 * `version`: define a specific version of the gem
 * `source`: define a different source than rubygems.org

+### rake gem:vendor[gemname, version, source, installdir]

+Vendors rubygems to a specific directory inside the cookbook

+* `gemname`: the name of the gem to be used
+* `version`: define a specific version of the gem
+* `source`: define a different source than rubygems.org
+* `installdir`: define the desired targetdir where the vendoring should happen

 ## Packaging Tasks

 ### rake package:cookbook